ppsjai/API_Automated_SMS_python/README.md

 # API_Automated_SMS_python
+here we can learn about how do we automate our sms message daily in our day to day life by using python
+# to perform more API task apilist.fun website once you have cleared this concepts
-here we can learn about how do we automate our sms message daily in our day to day life by using python API keys, authentication, Environment variable and sending sms API authentication how do we authenticate our preious data using twillio to send sms
+API keys, authentication, Environment variable and sending sms API authentication how do we authenticate our preious data using twillio to send sms